LearnStamp/LearnStamp.xyz/Readme.md

 - Optional subnets for campuses or enterprise partners with custom policies while anchoring proofs to U2U mainnet.[^12][^14]

-### Track fit and judging

-- Innovation: reimagines video learning with verifiable, timestamped peer assessment native to Web3 rails.[^15][^1]
-- Practicality: frictionless overlay and browser extension; works with existing YouTube behaviors and study groups.[^22][^23]
-- UX: optional, low-friction checks that enrich—not interrupt—watching, guided by proven gamification patterns.[^9][^17]
-- Technical: demonstrates DAG-scale micro-interactions, EVM contracts, and AI-assisted content with verifiable on-chain outcomes.[^13][^14]
-- U2U integration: highlights DAG, EVM, subnets, and aligns with SocialFi + AI tracks and hackathon criteria.[^15][^1]

-### Demo plan

-- Live browser extension overlay on selected YouTube educational videos with stamping, answering, and minting live on U2U testnet/mainnet.[^24][^1]
-- Creator dashboard showing confusion hotspots, stamp pass rates, and concept graphs.[^2][^3]
-- Learner profile displaying on-chain stamps and topic mastery across videos.[^14][^1]

-### Documentation

-- README covering goals, feature set, and SocialFi + AI positioning, with step-by-step U2U deployment instructions and RPC config.[^24][^1]
-- Architecture notes: contracts, indexer flow, AI pipeline, and how DAG characteristics informed design decisions.[^13][^14]

-### Pitch (100–300 words)

-LearnStamp transforms educational videos into social, verifiable learning by letting viewers drop and answer timestamped “stamps” that certify understanding on U2U’s DAG + EVM.
-The crowd collaboratively curates the best micro-quizzes at the exact moments confusion occurs, while AI drafts suggestions that learners refine and approve, creating a living, high-signal concept graph per video and topic.
-For creators, LearnStamp surfaces precise confusion hotspots and pass rates they cannot get today, enabling targeted improvements and stronger community engagement.
-U2U’s high-throughput, fast-finality architecture powers millions of bite-sized interactions without lag, and subnets open paths for schools and enterprises to run custom rails while anchoring proofs on mainnet.
-The result is a simple, brilliant layer that lets anyone learn together—and prove it—turning passive viewing into collective understanding at internet scale.[^8][^21][^1][^4][^9][^13][^14][^2]

-### GTM and growth

-- Seed with mid-tier edu creators who gain unique learning analytics and community kudos.[^7][^21]
-- University study groups adopt LearnStamp for shared checkpoints and portable proof-of-understanding.[^23][^22]
-- Align with U2U’s grants, mentorship, and PR to onboard SocialFi + AI partners.[^25][^1]

-### Milestones and KPIs

-- Week 1: U2U deploy, 5 pilot channels, 1K stamps minted, <2s stamp-to-proof latency.[^15][^1]
-- Month 1: 50K answers, 5K unique learners, 200 creator dashboards activated.[^21][^14]
-- Month 3: Subnet pilot with an education partner for policy-controlled rails.[^12][^14]

-### Why it wins VietBUIDL

-It showcases U2U’s DAG strength with dense, real-time social interactions, demonstrates clean EVM integration, and delivers immediate real-world impact for learners and creators in a SocialFi + AI format judges can feel in a live demo.
-The idea is obvious once seen, yet novel in execution, harnessing crowdsourcing to measurably improve learning outcomes with verifiable proofs on U2U.
-It aligns with the hackathon’s criteria and timeline, positioning for investment and ecosystem acceleration.[^26][^1][^4][^13][^15][^2]
-<span style="display:none">[^27][^28][^29][^30][^31][^32][^33][^34][^35][^36][^37][^38]</span>

 <div style="text-align: center">⁂</div>